 As you are making your way through the Travel Blog Success course, you have instant access to the Facebook group, to ask any questions you may have, or for clarification.
 After the course is finished, you’re a Travel Blog Success Facebook group member for life (if you like!).
 Guest posting opportunities pop up daily, a great way to grow your readership!

 If you are looking to expand your readership (and also your wallet), another useful section in the course is the Travel Blog Success Opportunity Board.
 At any given time, there are at least 10 paid (and some unpaid) positions posted.
-I have gained two longterm, paid freelancing positions that earn money to my bank account and exposure for my blog at the same time through Travel Blog Success’s Opportunity Board – so for me, Travel Blog Success has already directly paid for itself.
+I have gained two longterm, paid freelancing positions (one as a VA, and one paid writing) that earn money to my bank account and exposure for my blog at the same time through Travel Blog Success’s Opportunity Board – so for me, Travel Blog Success has already directly paid for itself.

 What are you waiting for?
 Go check out Travel Blog Success today!